Sydney Train and Ferry Map

 By far the most famous of Sydney's public transport however are the Ferries - most notable that from Sydney to Manly.

 No trip to Sydney is complete without a journey from Sydney to Manly on a ferry, and indeed there is something to be said for spending a day cruising around the harbour on the many inner harbour ferries.
-All ferries operate to and from Circular Quay.
+Almost all ferries operate to and from Circular Quay (except some western ferries which start from Barangaroo).

 Buy our Maps